-The subject property is a 60 year-old, two-story dwelling of masonry construction containing 2,378 square feet of living area.
-Features of the home include a full finished basement, central air conditioning, a fireplace and a two-car garage.
-The property has a 5,203 square foot site and is located in Lake Township, Cook County.
+The subject property is a 50 year-old, multi-level dwelling of frame and masonry construction containing 1,272 square feet of living area.
+Features of the home include a partial finished basement and a two-car garage.
+The property has a 9,834 square foot site and is located in Wheeling Township, Cook County.
 The property is a Class 2 property under the Cook County Real Property Assessment Classification Ordinance.

-The appellant's appeal is based on overvaluation.
-In support of this argument, the appellant submitted information that the subject property was purchased on June 29, 2010 for a price of \$104,000.
-The appellant submitted a PTAX-203 Illinois Real Estate Transfer Declaration, and full information in Section IV - Recent Sale Data of the Residential Appeal that the subject was purchased from HSBC Bank USA as a foreclosure on June 29, 2010 for the price of \$104,000, that the sale was not a transfer between related parties and that the property was advertised for sale.
-The appellant also submitted a brief arguing that the Board should apply the 10.00% level of assessment for Class 2 property.
-Based on this evidence, the appellant requested a reduction in the subject's assessment to reflect the purchase price when using the 2012 level of assessment of 10.00% for Class 2 property under the Cook County Real Property Assessment Classification Ordinance.
+The appellant's appeal is based on overvaluation and assessment inequity.
+In support of these arguments, the appellant submitted four equity comparables and a settlement statement disclosing the subject property was purchased from "Fannie Mae a/k/a Federal National Mortgage Association" on May 31, 2011 for a price of \$175,462.
+The appellant also submitted a Special Warranty Deed from grantor Fannie Mae to the appellant; a purchase and sale agreement disclosing the subject was sold in an "as is" condition at an auction; a Multiple Listing Service disclosing the subject was offered for sale as a "pre-foreclosure" property; and information in Section IV-Recent Sale Data of the Residential Appeal that the subject was not sold as a transfer between related parties, was advertised and sold through a realtor, and was sold in settlement of a foreclosure.
+Based on this evidence, the appellant requested a reduction in the subject's assessment to reflect the purchase price when using the 2013 level of assessment of 10.00% for Class 2 property under the Cook County Real Property Assessment Classification Ordinance.

-The board of review submitted its "Board of Review Notes on Appeal" disclosing the total assessment for the subject of \$18,842.
-The subject's assessment reflects a market value of \$188,420 or \$79.23 per square foot of living area when using the 2012 level of assessment of 10.00% for Class 2 property under the Cook County Real Property Assessment Classification Ordinance.
-The subject's sale price of \$104,000 reflects a market value of \$43.73 per square foot of living area including land.
+The board of review submitted its "Board of Review Notes on Appeal" disclosing the total assessment for the subject of \$25,905.
+The subject property has an improvement assessment of \$21,234, or \$16.69 per square foot of living area.
+The subject's assessment reflects a market value of \$259,050 or \$203.66 per square foot of living area when using the 2013 level of assessment of 10.00% for Class 2 property under the Cook County Real Property Assessment Classification Ordinance.
+The subject's sale price of \$175,462 reflects a market value of \$137.94 per square foot of living area including land.